 Use your same-day MOCA ticket to access special neighbourhood promotions

 We are located at 158 Sterling Road, Toronto, Ontario.

 We are conveniently located near Lansdowne and Dundas West Station on the Bloor subway line.
 From either station, we are a 10-minute walk away.

 The closest streetcar stop is at Dundas St. West and Sterling Rd., which can be reached by the 505 Dundas and 506 Carlton streetcars.
 The museum is a 5-minute walk north from the stop.

 The UP Express is Toronto’s rail link between Toronto Pearson Airport and Union Station.
 MOCA is located nearby Bloor Station.
 From Pearson, it is two stops away and from Union Station, it is only one stop away.
 From Bloor Station, we are located 10-minutes away on foot.

 Just behind MOCA is the West Toronto Railpath.
 Running north-south between Dupont St. and Dundas St. West, the Railpath is the perfect place to walk or bike.
 You can access MOCA from the Railpath via a pathway between MOCA and Henderson Brewery.

 You may also walk along Sterling Rd. to reach MOCA’s front entrance.

 There is bike parking on the east side of Sterling Rd.

-The nearest Green P parking lots are at Dundas St. and Roncesvalles Ave., Bloor St. and Lansdowne Ave. (northeast corner), and Margueretta St. and Bloor St. There is limited parking available in the neighbourhood.
+Green P parking lots are at Dundas St. and Roncesvalles Ave., Bloor St. and Lansdowne Ave. (northeast corner), and Margueretta St. and Bloor St. There is limited parking available in the neighbourhood.